Brazil to deploy troops to protect Amazon as deforestation surges

 Mourão did not give details on the timing of the decree.

-Earlier on Wednesday, Defense Minister Fernando Azevedo said that a GLO order was in Mourão’s hands.

-“If a new GLO is necessary, the armed forces are ready to go again,” Azevedo said.
+“If a new GLO is necessary, the armed forces are ready to go again,” Defense Minister Fernando Azevedo said earlier on Wednesday.

 The plans to deploy the military come amid signs that the government is rolling back routine environmental enforcement due to the new coronavirus outbreak.